How Varjo delivers human-eye resolution virtual reality

 Another way to describe the accuracy of human vision is to define how many pixels per degree (of field of view) the eye can resolve.
 According to Steve Jobs, 300 pixels per inch is enough for a normal person if the display is viewed from a distance of 10”–12” from the eye.
 Commonly this is translated to 57 pixels per degree.

-Why resolution is the key
+Why resolution is the key for virtual reality

 In Varjo’s VR headsets, the highest resolution at the center of the display is reaching 64 pixels per degree, which is about 20 times higher compared to current headsets on the market.
 Bionic Display™ can portray the smallest of details, and this has incredible value for professional applications.